< RETURN TO POLICIES

 We have created a group representing all departments to ensure that we provide a robust service to clients who may find it more challenging to achieve good outcomes.
 We have been working closely with staff, changing policy and procedure, developing new guidance and oversight, and looking at IT solutions to make information more accessible.
 This is certainly an area that we will continue to work on as we all agree that we are continually learning and trying to develop support techniques.
 Whether it is reassuring a client who is suffering anxiety because of change in financial circumstances or offering support to the family of a dementia sufferer, we are determined to set ourselves the highest standards of service.
 We are working closely with industry bodies and have launched a new overlay to our website to ensure all clients can access information easily.
 However, it’s the people skills that are most important in this area and our programme of staff training and development means we are actively working to meet the challenge.

 Culture and training has been very important within our approach to Consumer Duty.
 There have been several firmwide training sessions on Consumer Duty in more general, regulatory terms over the past months.
 We have also continued our programme of training on client service, including delivering effective presentations and handling complaints.
 Staff have also been receiving training for their specific team responsibilities and general skills training; for example on clear writing and communication, and additional information on particular aspects of the services that we provide, such as seminars on alternative investments.
-Client feedback, including our Client Survey (November 2022) has also been very helpful in identifying areas where our approach is working and those where we need to make changes.
+Client feedback, including our regular client survey, has also been very helpful in identifying areas where our approach is working and those where we need to make changes.

 Conclusion